jamesshore/livestream/README.md

 * [Incremental Test-Driven Development](https://www.jamesshore.com/Blog/Lunch-and-Learn/Incremental-TDD.html).
 TDD basics.
 * [Application Infrastructure](https://www.jamesshore.com/Blog/Lunch-and-Learn/Application-Infrastructure.html).
 How to build infrastructure wrappers.
 * [Testing Without Mocks](https://www.jamesshore.com/Blog/Lunch-and-Learn/Testing-Without-Mocks.html).
 How to use overlapping sociable tests and nullable infrastructure wrappers to improve tests.
-* [Microservices Without Mocks Part 1 - The Server](https://www.jamesshore.com/Blog/Lunch-and-Learn/Microservices-Without-Mocks-Part-1.html).
+* [Microservices Without Mocks, Part 1: The Server](https://www.jamesshore.com/Blog/Lunch-and-Learn/Microservices-Without-Mocks-Part-1.html).
 How to build a nullable infrastructure wrapper for an HTTP server.
+* [Microservices Without Mocks, Part 2: Robust Responses](https://www.jamesshore.com/Blog/Lunch-and-Learn/Microservices-Without-Mocks-Part-2.html).
+How to respond to HTTP requests for real and also test those requests without running a real server.

 (For more details about testing without mocks, see James Shore's [Testing Without Mocks pattern language](https://www.jamesshore.com/Blog/Testing-Without-Mocks.html).)

-This week's challenge raises several new questions.
+This week's challenge raises a new question:

-**1. Where do we begin?**

-Use "Programming by Intention" to sketch out the code you need.
-In Programming by Intention, you write code that calls the functions you *wish* you had available.
-Focus on making the code readable and clean.
-(You don't need to make it work, though.
-It's pseudocode.)
-Then command it out and implement the missing functions for real.
-Once they're ready, test, uncomment, and fix up the pseudocode.

-**2. How do we test without launching the server?**
+**1. How do we make requests testable?**

-Create an [infrastructure wrapper](https://www.jamesshore.com/Blog/Lunch-and-Learn/Application-Infrastructure.html) for the server, then make it [nullable](https://www.jamesshore.com/Blog/Lunch-and-Learn/Testing-Without-Mocks.html).
+Create an [infrastructure wrapper](https://www.jamesshore.com/Blog/Lunch-and-Learn/Application-Infrastructure.html) for Node's request objects, then make it [nullable](https://www.jamesshore.com/Blog/Lunch-and-Learn/Testing-Without-Mocks.html).

-**3. How do we test that our code responds to HTTP requests?**

-Build behavior simulation into your server wrapper.
-"Behavior simulation" is a production method that generates events as if they were real.
-In this case, you could have a method such as `httpServer.simulateRequest()` method that runs the same code a real request does.
+**2. How do we control the values returned by the request?**

+Use the "Configurable Responses" pattern.
+In your request wrapper's `createNull()` factory method, take an `options` parameter that defines the wrapper's values.
+Pass the options to your embedded stub.
+In the embedded stub, use the options to return the correct results.

 Running the Code